-Certain of the Ground Leases in our portfolio, including the Ground Leases at 425 Park Avenue and 135 West 50th Street in New York City, relate to properties that are under development or in transition.
+Certain of the Ground Leases in our portfolio relate to properties that are under development or in transition.
 In such cases, our underwriting and monitoring of the property during development or transition is based on our estimate of the initial net operating income of the building at an assumed stabilization date.
 Similarly, we use estimates of Property NOI in cases where our tenant is not required to report the actual amount to us on a current basis.
 Our estimates are based on leasing activity at the building and available market information, including leasing activity at comparable properties in the market.
 Estimates are inherently uncertain.
 While we intend to use assumptions that we believe are reasonable when making estimates, our assumptions may prove to be incorrect.
 No assurance can be given regarding the accuracy of our estimates and assumptions and it is possible that the actual Ground Rent Coverage of these assets may be materially lower than our estimates.